MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4412.md

 You can specify the starting and ending dates for the report, and whether you want to include only sold assets or include inactive fixed assets.

-The report Excel workbook contains three worksheets that you can use to analyze your aged accounts payable:
+The report Excel workbook contains three worksheets that you can use to analyze your fixed assets data:

 - Fixed Asset Analysis,
 - Book Value, and